 Let’s discuss the question around professionalism briefly mentioned in the previous section.
 There is typically a lot of blustering about how caring about code quality makes you unprofessional.
 These arguments stem from people not really understanding the cost of poorly written code.
 They think code quality is simply a matter of aesthetics.
 That it is purely subjective and there’s no way to justify one developer’s “preference” for the code to be organized a certain way.
 People will try to argue that developers who care about quality just want to sit in a cube all day refactoring code, making it look pretty without ever shipping code to production or giving a single thought to the organization’s commitments.
 This is the crux of the fallacy and one that is absolutely false.
 I’ve heard more than once developers claim that they “aren’t interested in falling in love with the code.”
 Sadly these protestors miss the point of high quality code altogether.

-Not only are these arguments inaccurate, in fact just the opposite.
+Not only are these arguments inaccurate, in fact just the opposite is true.
 The developers who care about quality care very deeply about shipping features to production quickly.
 In fact, the best way to ship faster is not to rush through the code as fast as possible.
 Rather, slowing down to ensure that the code is always in a state that allows for easy modification is the only way to improve the effectiveness of development teams over time.
 Writing high quality code is the only way to ensure that development teams can continuously ship features to production as fast as possible.

 One nearly universal rule of software development is that code is always going to change.
 To be able to address this constant change in a manner that doesn’t grind the team to a halt, the quality of the code has to be one of the highest priorities.